nodejs/node/doc/api/assert.md

 using an object, it is also possible to use a regular expression, when validating against a string property.
 See below for examples.

-If specified, `message` will be the message provided by the `AssertionError` if the block fails to throw.
+If specified, `message` will be appended to the message provided by the `AssertionError` if the `fn` call fails to throw or in case the error validation fails.

 Custom validation object/error instance: